arangodb/docs/3.11/appendix-deprecated.md

 kept for backward compatibility.
 There are usually better alternatives to replace the old features with:

+- **Pregel Memory-Mapped Files**:
+  The option to use memory-mapped files as a backing storage for large datasets has been removed.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment type is deprecated and already removed from documentation.
 Active Failover and OneShard databases in clusters are better